-Mimi Drake, has served as a director since February 2019.
+Mimi K. Drake, has served as a director since February 2019 and as Board Chair since January 2022.
 Ms. Drake brings to the Board of Directors more than 26 years of experience in the financial services industry, primarily in strategic, operating and client-focused roles.
 Ms. Drake serves as a Partner and Co-Market Leader at Cerity Partners, a national wealth management firm.
 Ms. Drake joined Permit Capital Advisors, the predecessor firm that merged with Cerity Partners, in 2011 and previously served as its President and Co-CEO.
 Ms. Drake's career includes executive management roles in asset management companies, where she helped to bring the firms' strategies to market and scale them successfully.
 In addition to her career in financial services, Ms. Drake has also spent almost twenty years working to improve diversity and inclusion in financial services.
 She has served as a Founding Board Member and Chair of the Board of 100 Women in Finance, one of the largest female financial services associations in the world, with more than 25,000 members in 32 global locations.
 This organization includes decision makers at many of the major global financial services firms, endowments, foundations, pension funds and private equity firms.
 Ms. Drake is also a guest lecturer at Wharton's Advanced Management Social Entrepreneurship program.
-In addition, she serves on the boards of Thomas Jefferson University and Jefferson Health System, and Verus, LLC, a privately held company in Princeton, New Jersey.
-Ms. Drake joined the Board of Directors to conclude that Ms. Drake should continue to serve as a director of our Company include her expertise in investment and financial services and extensive contacts throughout multiple industries, as well as her passion for improving workplace diversity and inclusion.
+In addition, she serves on the board of Directors of Evolution AB in 2021 and serves as a member of its Audit Committee.
+The particular experience, qualifications, attributes or skills that led our Board of Directors to conclude that Ms. Drake should continue to serve as a director of our Company include her expertise in investment and financial services and extensive contacts throughout multiple industries, as well as her passion for improving workplace diversity and inclusion.